Patients

 Living with kidney cancerOther resources on kidney cancer

-Ablation therapy is a type of treatment that doesn’t require major surgery.
-Doctors use it to destroy abnormal tissue, like small tumours, which can happen with kidney cancer.
+Ablation therapy doesn’t require major surgery.
+Doctors use it to treat small tumours in the kidney.
 The goal is to get rid of as many cancer cells as possible.
 This treatment works by either heating or freezing the cancer cells to kill them.

-• Cryoablation: this treatment uses very cold temperatures to freeze and destroy abnormal tissue.
+• Cryoablation: uses very cold temperatures to freeze and destroy abnormal tumour.

-• High Intensity Focused Ultrasound (HIFU): this method uses focused sound waves to heat and destroy tissue.
+• High Intensity Focused Ultrasound (HIFU): uses focused sound waves to heat and destroy tumour.

-• Radiofrequency ablation: this technique uses heat from radio waves to kill abnormal tissue.
+• Radiofrequency ablation: uses heat from radio waves to kill abnormal tumour.

-Ablation therapy destroys tumour cells in the kidney by either heating or freezing them.
+Ablation therapy destroys tumour cells with heat or cold.

 Enlarge image